MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 #### Columns and rows

-* **The first row contains column headers only.** In the first sheet, the values in the first row are considered to be column headers.
+* **The first row contains column headers only** - In the first sheet, the values in the first row are considered to be column headers.

    Column headers in an .xlsx file are used the same as column headers in a .csv file.
 You use them on the [Mapping](upload-organizational-data-1st.md#field-mapping) page of the organizational-data upload sequence to identify columns.
 The names they are given on that page can later be used by analysts when they build [queries](../tutorials/query-basics.md).

-* **No duplicate column headers.** Every column header must be unique.
+* **No duplicate column headers** - Every column header must be unique.
-* **No blank or repetitive cells.** Workplace Analytics checks all cells in the first row to verify that there are no blank cells and no repetitions.
+* **No blank or repetitive cells** - Workplace Analytics checks all cells in the first row to verify that there are no blank cells and no repetitions.
-* **Strings only in column headers.** Column headers must be strings.
+* **Strings only in column headers** - Column headers must be strings.
 In Microsoft Excel, use either the _General_ or _Text_ formatting option.
 To format a cell, see [Apply the correct data type](#apply-the-correct-data-type).
-* **Only _column span_ data is used.** The _column span_ is the set of contiguous columns in the worksheet that starts with column A and ends with the final column that has a header.
+* **Only _column span_ data is used** - The _column span_ is the set of contiguous columns in the worksheet that starts with column A and ends with the final column that has a header.
 In the column-header row, between the first and the last column (inclusive), every cell must contain data and be unique.

-  **Example 1:** In this example, the column span is columns A through H:
+  **Example 1:** In this example, the columns span A through H:

    ![Column span A](../images/wpa/setup/column-span-simple.png)